-The Impact of COVID-19 on Building Materials
+The Impact of COVID-19 on Construction & Building Materials

 The United States imports about 30% of its building materials from China, with a further 20% each coming in from Canada and Mexico.
 That means 70% of their imports are dependent on these three countries.
 Other major suppliers, such as Japan, Korea, Vietnam, Germany, Spain and Italy have also been hit severely by COVID-19.
 Ultimately, despite the dependency on a limited set of countries, the global impact of the coronavirus pandemic makes it evident that the building materials supply chain is undergoing a difficult time.
 This supply chain disruption is also evident from a 20% drop in cargo volumes at American ports in the 1st quarter of 2020.